 Where it Can Take You

-Emergency Management is one of the fastest growing fields in North America.
+Disaster and Emergency Management is one of the fastest growing fields in North America.
 Graduates can find employment in the public sector, private sector, non-profit and industry sectors.
-Many organizations require emergency managers in areas of land-use planning, business continuity, risk management, crisis management, disaster risk reduction, and community resilience.
+Many organizations require Disaster and Emergency Management professionals in the areas of policy development, public education and awareness, land-use/urban planning, business continuity management, risk and crisis management, disaster risk reduction, and developing corporate and community resilience.

 Who should apply?

 - Experienced emergency response, public safety, or military professionals looking to expand their understanding of the field and take their careers to the next level

 - High School graduates looking to enter the field of Disaster and Emergency Management

 - Mature learners interested in a career change into this dynamic and emerging field

 - Develop and maintain emergency management related plans.
 This includes participating in a wide range of activities from hazard and risk analysis to plan development.

 - Conduct a hazard assessment and risk analysis.